Phildel: Biography

 Her music has been cited as an inspiration by Mariah Huehner, author of the True Blood and Angel comic books.

 They have also been used in theatre productions and by celebrity fashion designer Henrietta Ludgate's live shows.
 She soon returned the favour by wearing Henrietta's dress at a performance at St Pancras Old Church.

-During December 2008, Phildel joined the bands Radiohead and Goldfrapp to become a Warner/Chappell Music Publishing artist.
+During December 2008, Phildel become a Warner/Chappell Music Publishing artist, alongside bands like Radiohead and Goldfrapp.

 In the summer of 2010, she performed at the Latitude Festival on the Saturday.

 She worked at the world-famous Metropolis Recording Studio, to complete her neo-classical album.
 Called "Qi" Chinese for Energy.
 This was then followed by the recording of her artist album (for Decca).
 Her debut album for Decca The Disappearance of the Girl, was released on 4 March 2013.

 She appeared on BBC Breakfast show on Thu 21 March 2013, to promote the album.

 She was invited on 23 May 2013 by BBC Radio Merseyside's Dave Monks to his 'Introducing' show after a recommendation from Stevo, she performed acoustic renditions of "Storm Song" and "Holes in Your Coffin".

 In the summer of 2013, she collaborated with Sleepthief in America, on his new album "Mortal Longing".
 The two tracks in which she appeared are "Dust & Cloud" and "Where The Heart Is".

 She then performed at Vancouver Folk Music Festival on 20 July, as part of her USA and Canada tour.

 In Nov, she collaborated with Peter S. Beagle (author of The Last Unicorn) on a new track 'Dark Water Down', mixing poetry and music.
 They then appeared together at a gig at Cafe Du Nord in San Francisco, USA.

 She was interviewed by Gareth Lloyd on BBC Three Counties Radio as part of 'BBC Introducing'.

 She currently lives in the Chilterns, where some of her videos are filmed.

 On February 4, 2015, a remastered version of her album Qi was released.

 Phildel lives in Brighton and was in relationship with artist and musical collaborator Christophe Young, then on August 24, 2016, Phildel gave birth to twin boys Dylan and Finn.

-As of 2022, she was in a relationship with music producer and sound designer, David Lawrie.

 In May 2019, she released her third album Wave Your Flags after 3 years.

 On February 5, 2021, Phildel released an EP called Winterscapes.

+On January 12, 2024, Phildel released a single called Child of the Meadow.

+On May 2, 2025 Phildel released a single called Wild as Sin.